qiangbo1222/TransLearn_NP/README.md

 ## Data

-the data can be derived from the offical website of [ChEMBL](https://www.ebi.ac.uk/chembl/).
+The data used for training can be derived from the offical website of [ChEMBL](https://www.ebi.ac.uk/chembl/).
 The code need to clean and process data are provided.

 ## Usage